 We can also make referrals to our Benefits Advice service if you need help filling in forms or information about benefits you may be entitled to.

 If you need any information outside of the Helpline opening hours you can leave a message and someone will call you back as soon as the Helpline re-opens.
-Please let us know if it will be alright for us to leave a message if you don’t answer when we call.
-Or email us at firstname.lastname@example.org and we will respond on the next working day.
+Please let us know if we may leave a message if you do not answer when we call.
+If you prefer you can email us at firstname.lastname@example.org and we will respond on the next working day.

 Please note - we are not medically qualified.
-If there are any questions that we cannot help you with we do have access to a range of specialist consultants and nurses whom we can discuss your case with (in confidence) if we need to find out more on your behalf.
+If there are any questions that we cannot help you with we do have access to a range of specialist consultants and nurses whom we can discuss your case with (in confidence) if you would like us to find out more on your behalf.

 We can also provide further written information on any subjects discussed if requested by you.

 Click here to find out more about volunteering.

 Click volunteerapplicationforms or contact Head of Patient Support, Samantha May, on 0845 223 4424.

 The Helpline was launched in July 2004.
 This essential service has received over 26,000 calls from patients, professionals and the general public as at March 2014.
 Staffed by our Head of Patient Support, Samantha May, our Patient Support Officer, Colin Sim and a team of trained volunteers (all of whom are patients), we have received excellent feedback from callers.